ai4os/deep-start/README.md

     -c|--cpu 		 force CPU-only execuition (otherwise detected automatically) -g|--gpu 		 force GPU execution mode (otherwise detected automatically) -d|--deepaas 	 start deepaas-run
-    -i|--install 	 enforce that the full repo is installed -j|--jupyter 	 start JupyterLab, if installed
-    -o|--onedata 	 mount remote storage using oneclient
+    -i|--install 	 enforce that the latest git repo of the deep-start script is installed -j|--jupyter 	 start JupyterLab; if not installed, will be automatically installed -o|--onedata 	 mount remote storage using oneclient
-    -s|--vscode  	 start VSCode (code-server), if installed
-    -v|--version 	 print script version and exit
+    -s|--vscode  	 start VSCode (code-server); if not installed, will be automatically installed -v|--version 	 print script version and exit
-NOTE: if you try to start deepaas-run AND jupyterlab, only deepaas-run will start!
+NOTE: if you try to start deepaas-run AND jupyterlab (or vscode), only deepaas-run will start!

 run_jupyter.sh
 --------------
+** GOING TO BE DEPRICATED!
+KEPT FOR COMPATIBILITY. jupyter lab is started directly in the deep-start (as before, accepts jupyterOPTS for more options) **
-Script to start jupyterlab, also checks jupyterCONFIG_URL environment for more advanced configuration (e.g. download of certificates)
+Script to start jupyterlab, also checks jupyterOPTS environment for more advanced configuration

 jupyter_notebook_config.py
 --------------------------